Sufficient dimension reduction for regression with metric space-valued responses: Discussion

 \section{Discussion}

-This paper proposes a data visualization and dimension reduction technique for regressing metric-valued responses on Euclidean predictors, where the link function is monotonic.
-Adopting the projective resampling technique of \cite{li2008projective} allows us to bypass the generation of high-dimensional universal kernels on the response space as proposed in \cite{zhang2021dimension}.
-Although we only illustrated this idea for responses that are Euclidean, univariate distributions, and functional, our proposal readily extends to response objects that are multivariate distributions, positive definite matrices, graph Laplacians, and spheres, to mention a few.
+This paper proposes a data visualization and dimension reduction technique for regressing metric space-valued responses on Euclidean predictors.
+Adopting the Euclidean embedding technique allows us to bypass the generation of high-dimensional universal kernels on the response space as proposed in \cite{zhang2023dimension}.
+Although we only illustrated this idea for responses that are Euclidean, univariate distributions, networks, and functional trajectories, our proposal readily extends to response objects in other metric spaces.
 Regardless of the response type, the key is to use the appropriate metric to get the pairwise distances.
-For instance, for the space of positive definite matrices, the Frobenius metric may be used.
-In addition, the proposed method can be extended to other SDR methods such as the minimum average variance estimate (MAVE) and outer product of gradient (OPG) and its extensions (\cite{xia2002mave, xia2009adaptive}).
+In addition, the proposed method can be extended to other SDR methods such as the minimum average variance estimate (MAVE) and outer product of gradient (OPG) and their extensions (\cite{xia2002mave, xia2009adaptive}).

-Both the synthetic data in the simulations and real data analyses of COVID-19 transmissions demonstrate that the sa-OLS and sa-SIR are very powerful tools for visualization in regression settings with complex responses.
-These real analyses also make a strong case for dimension reduction methods that go beyond the Euclidean space as they give room to explore the relationship between different aspects of distributional, functional, and other repeatedly measured responses and the sufficient predictor.
-For instance, here we were able to see how different measures of the central tendency as well as the standard deviation of the COVID transmission rates vary with the first two sufficient predictors.
+As demonstrated in both the simulation experiments and real data analyses, sa-OLS and sa-SIR are very powerful preprocessing tools in regression settings with complex responses.
+These real analyses also make a strong case for dimension reduction methods that go beyond the Euclidean space as they give room to explore the relationship between different aspects of the response objects and predictors.
+For instance, here we were able to see how different measures of the central tendency of the COVID transmission distributions vary with the sufficient predictor.
 On the contrary, if we were using the classical SDR methods, we would only be able to model a summary statistic of the transmission rates, say, the mean as a function of the demographics.
-But then, we may not gain any useful insights on how other statistics are influenced by the same factors.
+But then, we may not gain any useful insights into how other statistics are influenced by the same factors without fitting models with those statistics.
+Hence, with the distributional responses we can kill several birds with one stone.